Benjamin2037/tidb-upgrade-precheck/doc/tidb_upgrade_precheck.md

 The TiDB Upgrade Precheck system consists of several modules that work together to collect and analyze data needed for upgrade validation:

-1. **Parameter Collection Module** - Collects default values of TiDB system variables and configuration parameters across different LTS versions
+1. **Parameter Collection Module** - Collects default values of TiDB system variables and configuration parameters across different LTS versions, as well as upgrade logic.
+For details, see [Parameter Collection Design](./parameter_collection_design.md).
-2. **Upgrade Logic Collection Module** - Extracts mandatory system variable changes that occur during TiDB version upgrades
-3. **(Future) Component Upgrade Check Modules** - Will include upgrade checks for TiKV, PD, TiFlash and other components
+2. **(Future) Component Upgrade Check Modules** - Will include upgrade checks for TiKV, PD, TiFlash and other components
-4. **(Future) Additional Upgrade Check Modules** - Will include other types of upgrade checks beyond configuration and system variables
+3. **(Future) Additional Upgrade Check Modules** - Will include other types of upgrade checks beyond configuration and system variables

 ## 3. Core Components

 ### 3.1 Parameter Collection
-Focuses on collecting default values of TiDB system variables and configuration parameters across different versions.
+Focuses on collecting default values of TiDB system variables and configuration parameters across different versions, as well as upgrade logic.
 For details, see [Parameter Collection Design](./parameter_collection_design.md).

 Key aspects:
 - Version-specific collection tools to handle code structure differences
 - Temporary environment setup for accurate data collection
 - Result aggregation and historical tracking

-### 3.2 Upgrade Logic Collection
-Focuses on identifying and extracting mandatory system variable changes that occur during TiDB upgrades.
-For details, see [Upgrade Logic Collection Design](./upgrade_logic_collection_design.md).

-Key aspects:
 - AST parsing of upgrade.go to extract upgradeToVerXX functions
-- Pattern matching for SQL statements that modify system variables
-- Version tracking for upgrade changes

 ## 4. Data Collection Architecture